Greensboro Complex: White Oak Amphitheatre

 The newest addition to the complex, the White Oak Amphitheatre is the first outdoor venue for the Triad area.
 The venue was originally proposed in 2007 along with the aquatic center.
 The city purchased the nearby Canada Dry bottling plant to allow space for the amphitheatre.
 Construction began in 2010 and was completed in June 2011.
-The first concert for the venue was by The Beach Boys on June 5, 2011 to a crowd of 4,000 spectators.
+The first concert for the venue was by The Beach Boys on June 5, 2011, to a crowd of 4,000 spectators.
 The amphitheatre is expected to operate from April to October, hosting community, comedy and musical events.
 The project cost $946,000 to construct.

+While campaigning for the 2016 United States presidential election, Barack Obama held a rally here for Hillary Clinton on October 11, 2016, and Donald Trump held a rally on October 14, 2016.

 Novant Health Fieldhouse

 The Novant Health Fieldhouse is a standalone exhibition hall adjacent to the Special Events Center.
 The 30000 ft2 space opened in March 2003 as the "GCC Pavilion".
 The project was designed by SKA Consulting Engineers.
 In 2016, the Novant Health Fieldhouse became the home of the Greensboro Swarm, the NBA Development League (later called the NBA G League) affiliate of the Charlotte Hornets.
-To accommodate the team, the Novant Health Fieldhouse was renovated with a permanent roof, locker room, and seating for 2,118.
+To accommodate the team, the Novant Health Fieldhouse was renovated with a permanent roof, locker room and seating for 2,118.
 In December 2022, the Greensboro Swarm extended its lease with the Greensboro Coliseum Complex and entered into a naming rights partnership with Novant Health, with the official name of the venue changing to Novant Health Fieldhouse at the Greensboro Coliseum Complex.